AhmedYasser06/multi-task-chest-xray-analysis-system/README.md

 | **Detector** | object detection (Tiny-YOLOv2 style) | RSNA Pneumonia Detection Challenge | bounding boxes around pneumonia opacities |
 | **Segmenter** | binary segmentation (Tiramisu-style decoder w/ skip connections) | SIIM-ACR Pneumothorax Segmentation | pixel mask of the pneumothorax region |

-This is a from-scratch PyTorch port of the original Keras/TensorFlow [MultiCheXNet](https://github.com/coursat-ai/MultiCheXNet) project, based on the [MultiNet architecture](https://arxiv.org/pdf/1612.07695.pdf) applied to chest X-rays.
+This is a from-scratch PyTorch based on the [MultiNet architecture](https://arxiv.org/pdf/1612.07695.pdf) applied to chest X-rays.
 The model architecture, loss functions, and training scheme (alternating-batch joint training) are faithfully translated, but the code is reorganized into a small, readable package instead of the original scattered scripts.

-> **Scope note:** the original repo also contained an experimental "report generation" head (an LSTM captioning model on the Indiana University chest X-ray dataset).
-That's a separate NLP subsystem and is intentionally left out here to keep the project focused and easy to run end-to-end on a single Colab/Kaggle T4 GPU.
-Open an issue if you'd like it added back in.

 ---